 Who We Are

-Access East Medicaid Care Management is comprised of three care-management teams providing coordinated, physician-driven, cost-effective care to more than 102,000 Medicaid enrollees across 34 eastern North Carolina counties through a network of patient-centered medical homes ...
+Access East Medicaid Care Management is comprised of two care-management teams providing coordinated, physician-driven, cost-effective care to more than 102,000 Medicaid enrollees across 34 eastern North Carolina counties through a network of patient-centered medical homes ...

 We are, in essence, a relatively small organization doing a very big job across a very big area.

 Access East Medicaid Care Management is the largest service line in the not-for-profit Access East family, and home to one of the most devoted groups of nurse care managers, social workers, community coordinators, pharmacists, and support staff you’ll find anywhere.

 Our two care-management teams coordinate care for more than 102,000 North Carolina Medicaid enrollees across an area that stretches to the west from the base of the piedmont on out to the coast, and from the Virginia border to the north down to the South Carolina line.
 In total, Access East works with patients and medical practices across 34 Eastern North Carolina (ENC) counties, most with large low-income populations and long-standing issues with access to care.